-24. BIDDING DOCUMENTS
+25. BIDDING DOCUMENTS

-- 24.1.
-The Bidding Documents affected by the Preferential Procurement Regulations, 2017 are: - a) SBD 6.1 and MBD 6.1. - b) SBD 6.2.and MBD 6.2. - 24.2.
-AOs / AAs should customize and utilize the bidding documents (SBDs or MBDs) by incorporating the institutions name, logo and contact details.
+25.1.
+The Bidding Documents affected by the Preferential Procurement Regulations, 2017 are:

-- 24.3.
-The relevant SBDs or MBDs must be utilized for procurement by means of written price quotations, advertised competitive bids or proposals. - 24.4.
-Although these SBDs or MBDs have not been formally issued to Public Entities listed in Schedules 2, 3B and 3D to the PFMA, nothing prohibits these institutions from customizing and utilizing these bidding documents as well. - 24.5.
-The bidding documents can be accessed on OCPO website as follows: http://ocpo.treasury.gov.za/Buyers Area/Pages/Standard-Bidding-Forms.aspx
+- a) SBD 6.1 and MBD 6.1. - b) SBD 6.2.and MBD 6.2. - 25.2 The SBD 6.1 and MBD 6.1 documents have been revised to include the formulae for calculating points for disposal, leasing of state assets and income generating tenders.
+AOs / AAs should customize and utilize the bidding documents (SBDs or MBDs) by incorporating the institutions name, logo and contact details. - 25.3 The relevant SBDs or MBDs must be utilized for procurement by means of written price quotations, advertised competitive bids or proposals. - 25.4 Although these SBDs or MBDs have not been formally issued to Public Entities listed in Schedules 2, 3B and 3D to the PFMA, nothing prohibits these institutions from customizing and utilizing these bidding documents as well. - 25.5 The bidding documents can be accessed on OCPO website as follows: http://ocpo.treasury.gov.za/Buyers_Area/Pages/Standard-Bidding-Forms.aspx

-25. TRANSITIONAL ARRANGEMENTS
+26. TRANSITIONAL ARRANGEMENTS

-- 25.1.
-If a tender was advertised / invited in terms of the evaluation criteria prescribed in the Preferential Procurement Regulations, 2011 (prior to the date of coming into effect of the Preferential Procurement Regulations, 2017) but will only be evaluated and awarded after the date of coming into effect of the Preferential Procurement Regulations, 2017, the tender must be evaluated and awarded in terms of the evaluation criteria prescribed in the Preferential Procurement Regulations, 2011 and in terms of the conditions contained in the bid documents. - 25.2.
+- 26.1.
+If a tender was advertised / invited in terms of the evaluation criteria prescribed in the Preferential Procurement Regulations, 2011 (prior to the date of coming into effect of the Preferential Procurement Regulations, 2017) but will only be evaluated and awarded after the date of coming into effect of the Preferential Procurement Regulations, 2017, the tender must be evaluated and awarded in terms of the evaluation criteria prescribed in the Preferential Procurement Regulations, 2011 and in terms of the conditions contained in the bid documents. - 26.2.
 Such a tender must be evaluated and awarded as soon as possible but not later than the initial expiry of the validity period of the tender.
 The extension of the validity period of such a bid is discouraged.